azsigmon/azsigmon.github.io/index.md

 * Special prize from the Fellowship for the Integration of Science and Technology (ETTE)

 ## Employment

-since 2016	Postdoc at Max Planck Institute for Physics, Munich
+Postdoc at [Max Planck Institute for Physics](https://www.mpp.mpg.de/), Munich, since 2016

-2011 - 2016	Research assistant at Wigner Research Centre for Physics of the Hungarian Academy of Sciences, Budapest
+Research assistant at [Wigner Research Centre for Physics of the Hungarian Academy of Sciences](https://wigner.mta.hu/en/news), Budapest, 2011 - 2016

 ## Education